TylerBrock/mongo-hacker/README.md

 #### Data Generation

-For fast and simple random data generation you can utilise these methods below.
+For easy and simple random data generation you can utilise these methods below.
 You can use any of these functions in a loop.
 For example:

 ```js
 // Inserts 20 documents with random data.